 V. Appeal Process

-Award letters will be sent electronically to employees at their campus e-mail addresses on November 12, 2019.
-An announcement will be made in the Daily when award letters are sent.
+Award letters will be sent electronically to employees at their campus e-mail addresses on November 2, 2021.

 Any eligible faculty or professional staff member who is not notified by the President of an award by the designated date should assume that his/her name is not on the preliminary list.
 Employees not scheduled for an award may file an appeal with the Appeals Board.

-The deadline to submit written appeals, addressed to the President is Wednesday, November 20, 2019.
-All appeals must be submitted electronically to firstname.lastname@example.org.
+Written appeals, addressed to the president, must be delivered no later than 5:00 p.m.
+November 9, 2021, via e-mail.
+Please do not deliver hard copy appeals to the President’s Office.
+All appeals should be sent electronically to email@example.com.
 Only appeals sent to that address will be considered.

 Back to Top